webstronauts/php-unpoly/README.md

 #### Other HTTP Errors

-If your Laravel session expires and a user attempts to navigate or perform an operating on the page using Unpoly, an abrubt JSON error response will be displayed to the user:
+If your Laravel session expires and a user attempts to navigate or perform an operating on the page using Unpoly, an abrupt JSON error response will be displayed to the user:

 ```
 {'error': 'Unauthenticated.'}